Seagate/cortx-re/solutions/community-deploy/cloud/AWS/DEPLOY.md

 ```
       ./cluster-setup.sh true
 ```
    - Execute `cortx-deploy.sh` to deploy Cortx Cluster on your K8s Cluster.
-In this case we have follow automated way for solution yaml file.
-If you want to manual configure solution yaml file, then create solution yaml file and pass that solution yaml file with this command and configure SOLUTION_CONFIG_TYPE variable as manual (export SOLUTION_CONFIG_TYPE=manual).
+In this document we are creating `solution.yaml` file automatically.
+If you want to create it manually, then create it and place it at script location and configure SOLUTION_CONFIG_TYPE variable as manual (export SOLUTION_CONFIG_TYPE=manual).
 ```
       export SOLUTION_CONFIG_TYPE=automated && ./cortx-deploy.sh --cortx-cluster
 ```